surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.52.1-rc.1 =
+= 3.52.1 =

-(2018/02/09) Added an "Edit" link to the "Robots" option in the post Publish metabox.
-Added a fallback to custom product attributes when the main WooCommerce product attribute is an empty string (Pro version).
+(2018/02/09) Added the new WPSSO Breadcrumbs Markup extension.
+Added an "Edit" link to the "Robots" option in the Publish metabox.
+Added a fallback to custom product attributes for WooCommerce (Pro version).
 Fixed the assignment of Schema Event offers validFrom and validThrough property values.

 = 3.52.0 =